soos3d/movement-aa-connect/README.md

 👉 Learn more about the [Particle AA SDK](https://developers.particle.network/docs/aa-web-quickstart).

-## What is Cyber L2
+## What is Gnosis Chain

-[Cyber L2](https://docs.cyber.co/) is the first Ethereum Layer 2 designed for social applications and optimized for mass adoption, offering native account abstraction, seedless wallets, and a decentralized social graph protocol.
-With features like high scalability, decentralized storage, and Ethereum staking rewards, Cyber L2 provides an efficient gateway for web3 users and developers.
+**Gnosis Chain** is a scalable, low-cost Ethereum Layer 2, offering EVM compatibility, decentralized governance via GnosisDAO, and PoS-based security.
+It’s ideal for dApps, providing fast transactions, Ethereum interoperability, and seamless asset bridging, making it perfect for affordable, decentralized development.

 ***